Welcome to Yellow Class!

 We are working on becoming more independent and responsible as well as getting better at working with others and contributing to a team.

-Autumn Term Learning Journey 2019 : Whose Land Is This?
+Spring Term Learning Journey 2019 : Earth and Space

 PE and Games

-Weekly spellings will be given out to help support learning at school.
-They will be given out weekly on Fridays, to be learned by the following Thursday.
+Spellings will continue to be given out weekly on Fridays, to be learned by the following Thursday.

 Please support your child in learning the pattern each week.
 Encourage them to be ambitious, try finding other words with the same pattern and practise until they are confident with all the words.

 They will also be given an additional homework such as Maths, Grammar or Reading on a Friday in addition to this.

 Please support your child with their reading at home.
 Children are expected to read at home at least 5 times a week including at least 2 reads with an adult.
 Please ensure they are recording their reads in their reading record and that you indicate where you have read with them too.

 It is expected that children practise their times tables at home regularly on Timestables Rockstars.

 Please get in touch if there is anything you wish to discuss.